cbrooks42/which-block/README.md

-# which_block
+# which-block
-Accepts an Ethereum contract address and a web3 host, quickly traverses the block chain, and returns the block hash and transaction hash in which the contract was deployed.
+Command Line Interface that accepts an Ethereum contract address and a web3 host, quickly traverses the block chain, and returns the block hash and transaction hash in which the contract was deployed.

 # Installation: